spatie/laravel-csp/README.md

      * The class responsible for generating the nonces used in inline tags and headers.
      */
     'nonce_generator' => Spatie\Csp\Nonce\RandomString::class,

+    /*
+     * Set to false to disable automatic nonce generation and handling.
+     * This is useful when you want to use 'unsafe-inline' for scripts/styles
+     * and cannot add inline nonces.
+     * Note that this will make your CSP policy less secure.
+     */
+    'nonce_enabled' => env('CSP_NONCE_ENABLED', true),
 ];
 ```